jinraynor1/PDO_Class_Wrapper/README.markdown

 <h5>[A Wrapper Class of PDO]</h5>
 *Version 1.2 (Beta)*

-This is a fork from neerajsinghsonu/PDO_Class_Wrapper, please clone or for the original.
+This is a fork from neerajsinghsonu/PDO_Class_Wrapper, please see the original: https://github.com/neerajsinghsonu/PDO_Class_Wrapper

  The class was change to fit my custom needs somes changes are: